dhruvx19/Usage_Tracker/README.md

 2. **WebSocket Communication**: The app receives data via a WebSocket connection established by the C++ service, ensuring low-latency updates.
 3. **Cross-Platform Development**: The service is developed using C++ for Windows, and the frontend is developed using Flutter.

-## Figma Design

-- The design of the app is based on the specifications provided in a Figma document.
-Ensure that the final implementation closely matches the design expectations.

-## Expectations

-- **Code Quality**: Include proper comments in your code to explain the logic and flow.
-- **Responsiveness**: Ensure the Flutter app is responsive and works well across different window sizes.
-- **Functionality**: Implement all required features correctly, including login, data fetching, and live updates.
-- **Development Platform**: Develop the entire software on a Windows environment to ensure compatibility and performance.

 ## Libraries and Tools Used